 The assessment found the gender composition of commissions to be extremely skewed.
 Since the passage of the RTI Act in 2005, merely 10% of all information commissioners across the country have been women.
-In terms of Chief Information Commissioners, the gender parity is even worse, with less than 6% chiefs being women (Chart 3).
-As of October 2021, none of the information commissions is headed by a woman.
+In terms of Chief Information Commissioners, the gender parity is even worse, with only 5% chiefs being women (Chart 3).
+As of October 2022, none of the information commissions is headed by a woman.